CNA-Tech/PKS-Ninja/LabGuides/PKSIntroMonitoring-MO7212/readme.md

 ### 1.1 Configure Wavefront & vRLI in Enterprise PKS

-The steps in this lab access a wavefront intance that is only accessible to VMware emlployees, including accessing a pre-built PKS Dashboard.
-If you are not a VMware employee, you can follow along using your own wavefront account, but some steps may be different.

-1.1.1 From your workstation on the VMware network or vpn, open a web browser and go to Workspace ONE and search for "Wavefront-sandbox"
+1.1.1 Go to Workspace ONE and search for "Wavefront-sandbox"

 <details><summary>Screenshot 1.1.1</summary>
 <img src="Images/1.png">